-The agency that deported her were not stupid enough to let her leave with the two-dozen or so firearms she owned.
+The agency that deported her was not stupid enough to let her leave with the two-dozen or so firearms she owned.
 Where exactly that left her gun collection was something Alexandra was not worried about, although she suspected that she and a couple other stories might have to retrieve them at a later point.
 Either way, she was unarmed and not very likely to push Alexandra at the risk of retaliation.
 The only way she could be a threat is if she dared find Alexandra’s gun, and that was a surefire way to wind up back in Japan.

 Umi had had some difficulty in actually reaching Alexandra’s home.
-She could probably inquire later when precisely Umi had been deported, but Umi had to have taken at least a few days to cross the country to her; the Japanese Coast Guard were not very likely to have dumped her at a port nearby since Alexandra lived on the east coast.
+She could probably inquire later when precisely Umi had been deported, but Umi had to have taken at least a few days to cross the country; the Japanese Coast Guard were not very likely to have dumped her at a port nearby since Alexandra lived on the east coast.

 Alexandra finished her bite before saying, “Be thankful it’s not because the door hit you on the way out.”